Jiaoyang-Li/Flatland/README.md

 ```

-## Other important hard coded parameters.
+* Other important hard-coded parameters

 In ./Mapf-solver/PythonAPI/PythonCBS.h
 ```c++